Post

 InboundTCP49152–65535Director ServersCitrix Workers Subnet

-Without the dynamic high port range open, the RPC connection will fail silently after the initial handshake on port 135.
-This is the most common reason the workaround appears not to work.
+Without the dynamic high port range open, the RPC connection fails silently after the initial handshake on port 135.
+The handshake completes, the helper sees nothing, and the symptom looks like a broken GPO or a missing permission.
+It isn’t.
+It’s the firewall.

 These rules should be deployed via GPO to the Workers OU: